I shall pass this way but once,therefore, any good that I can do or any kindness that I can show,let me do it now for I

 * To accept the Great Mystery in order to end foolish argument over religion

-~ Eagle Man
+Ed McGaa ~ Eagle Man

-No matter how thinly it is spun,
+Indian Blood is like Gold....
+No matter how thinly it is spun, It still shines just as brightly.
+Chief

-Chief Carl Grey Owl Griggs,
+Carl Grey Owl Griggs, Northern Cherokee Nation

-You're about to be told--one more time--that you're America's most valuable natural resource.
+You're about to be told--one more time--that you're America's most valuable natural

+resource.
 Have you seen what they do to valuable natural resources?
+Have you seen a strip mine?
+Have you seen a clear

+cut in the forest?
 Have you seen a polluted river?

 Don't ever let them call you a valuable natural resource.
+They'll strip mine your soul.
+They're gonna clear cut

-They're gonna clear cut your best thoughts for the sake of profit unless you learn to resist."
+your best thoughts for the sake of profit unless you learn to resist."

 -- Utah Phillips, "Natural Resources", (a story recorded Washington University) with musical mixing by Ani Difranco